Alternative Therapies For PTSD: What You Need To Know

 Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

-According to the United States Department of Veterans Affairs, post-traumatic stress disorder is a serious psychiatric disorder that affects an estimated 6% of the U.S. population.
-While talk therapy is currently the gold standard for PTSD, some complementary and alternative medicine (CAM) approaches (including acupuncture and mindfulness) may be beneficial.
-When used as part of an integrative mental health approach, CAM therapies are shown to be safe and potentially effective.
+According to the United States Department of Veterans Affairs, post-traumatic stress disorder is a serious psychiatric disorder that affects an estimated 6% of the US population.
+While talk therapy is currently considered to be the gold standard of treatment for PTSD, some complementary and alternative medicine (CAM) approaches (including acupuncture and mindfulness) may be beneficial as well.
+When used as part of an integrative mental health approach, CAM therapies can be safe and potentially effective.

 Getty/PeopleImages